naebrae/bash_ca/README.md

 ### 1.5. mkeccca

-Creates the options CA 'Local Lab ECC CA' (ecc_ca.crt) with a prime256v1 curve key.
+Creates the options CA 'Home Lab ECC CA' (ecc_ca.crt) with a prime256v1 curve key.
 Only run if needed.

 ## 2. Full CA scripts